antmartinez47/TimeMixer-TFM/README.md

 - `build_summary_imgs.ipynb`: A Jupyter notebook used to create dataframes for comparing default and optimized configurations, and to verify the correct reproduction of the paper’s results.
 - `download_data.py`: Downloads and extracts datasets used in the paper’s benchmarks and TFM experiments.
 - **`plot_tune_results.py`**: Generates plots representing the progress and summary of the HPO experiments.
-- **`smac_softs.py`**: Executes an HPO experiment on SOFTS using the SMAC package.
+- **`smac_timemixer.py`**: Executes an HPO experiment on TimeMixer using the SMAC package.
-- **`train_softs.py`**: Trains a SOFTS model.
+- **`train_timemixer.py`**: Trains a TimeMixer model.
-- **`tune_softs.py`**: Runs an HPO experiment on SOFTS using the Ray Tune package.
+- **`tune_timemixer.py`**: Runs an HPO experiment on TimeMixer using the Ray Tune package.
-- `TimeMixer-ETTh1.sh`: Runs all scripts used to generate the results presented in the TFM, enabling full reproduction of the SOFTS-ETTh2 experiment.
+- `TimeMixer-ETTh1.sh`: Runs all scripts used to generate the results presented in the TFM, enabling full reproduction of the TimeMixer-ETTh1 experiment.
-- `search_space.md`: Explanation of the process of constructing the search space for SOFTS-ETTh2 HPO experiment.
+- `search_space.md`: Explanation of the process of constructing the search space for TimeMixer-ETTh1 HPO experiment.

 The files marked in **bold** utilize `argparse`, allowing users to adapt their behavior to specific problems.
 Furthermore, all functions and modules of these new files are well-documented to help users easily adapt and expand the code for their own use cases.